ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Snacks / fluids for you AND your partner

 - I wore long t-shirt dresses in labour or was naked.
 Note though that if you're being monitored you will need something that they can access around your waste to put the belts

+- Get this - if you split or get cut you will need it - https://myexpertmidwife.com/products/spritz-for-bits

 <h2>labour</h2>